Big data heralds return of the Cray supercomputer

+* NantKwest and Viracta Therapeutics announce series b financing and immunotherapy partnership

-SEATTLE "Big data" means big computers, and good news for Cray Inc (CRAY.O).
+SEATTLE Oct 20 "Big data" means big computers, and good news for Cray Inc .

 The pioneer of supercomputers in the 1970s stood on the brink of obscurity 20 years ago but is now surging back to prominence.
 Its shares have almost doubled over the past 12 months.